-- 1 pound of beef, such as top round beef, cut into thin strips
+- 1 pound beef such as top round, cut into thin strips

-- Lay cut logs on a cutting board with the smooth side up and use a vegetable peeler to make "ribbons" stopping before you get to the tough outer layer.
+- Lay stems on a cutting board with the smooth side up and use a vegetable peeler to make "ribbons" stopping before you get to the tough outer layer.

-- Combine soy sauce (or coconut aminos,) canola oil, coriander and brown sugar in a small bowl and set aside.
+- Combine soy sauce, canola oil, coriander and brown sugar in a small bowl and set aside.

 - Heat sesame oil in skillet over medium-high heat.